 5. Bin the lawn – create zones instead

 'Tiny garden?
 Bin the lawn and go for additional paving , laid diagonally from the perspective of the house to create a visual trick of making the space feel bigger.
 On a budget?
 Go for cheaper, light-coloured gravel in sunny spots, and bark in shade,' advises garden designer and horticulturalist Matt James.
 'Quality artificial turf is also an option; you’ll cut maintenance time in half and, with no need for a mower, free up precious garden storage, too.'
 Desperate to keep a lawn?
-Invest in size-appropriate tools, such as lawnmowers for small gardens.
+Invest in size-appropriate tools, such as a lawnmower (we have the best lawnmowers for small gardens).

 Dividing a garden – regardless of its shape – into a series of rooms using planting, wooden trellis or freestanding walls will help to hide what’s on the other side of them.
 This obscures the actual size of the space, making the whole area feel much larger.
 If the garden isn’t all revealed at once, this creates a strong sense of anticipation, too — piquing curiosity about what lies beyond.